 A lot many times you will see brands focusing on simply making a shopper complete the purchase.
 But what happens after?

 Did they like the product?
 Did they put it to use?
 Does it add value to them?
 Was their experience good?
 Are they satisfied with the purchase?

-These are some questions that can make or break your relations with a customer, directly impacting your CLTV.
+These are some questions that can make or break your relations with a customer, directly impacting your Customer Lifetime Value.

 So remember to collect feedback at every moment of truth: